How to apply

-The Cambridge-Rutherford Memorial PhD Scholarships are jointly funded by the Cambridge Commonwealth, European and International Trust (CCEIT) and the Rutherford Foundation.
-The Scholarships are administered by the Royal Society Te Apārangi (The Society).
+The Cambridge-Rutherford Memorial PhD Scholarships are jointly funded by the Cambridge Commonwealth, European and International Trust (CCEIT) and Royal Society Te Apārangi with New Zealand Government support.

-Up to two Scholarships can be awarded in the 2020 funding round.
-They are intended to provide full support for three years to enable completion of a PhD at the University of Cambridge in pure or applied science and the social sciences.
+Up to ONE Scholarship can be awarded in the 2021 funding round.
+The Scholarship is intended to provide full support for three years to enable completion of a PhD at the University of Cambridge in pure or applied science and the social sciences.